mojaloop/documentation/docs/community/contributing/pr-guidance.md

 - A bug fix and a refactor
 - A feature and unrelated test clean-up
 - Dependency updates and functional changes
+- Whitespace changes with functional changes

 If you find yourself writing "and also..." in the PR description, that is a signal to split the PR.

+Note that changes to lots of whitespace e.g. reindenting, can obscure the purpose of an underlying change.
+Separate large whitespace changes into their own PRs to ease the review process.

 ### 3.2 Target an Appropriate Diff Size